ILIAS-eLearning/ILIAS/src/UI/Component/Input/README.md

 the result, the developer can either choose to do further processing on the valid result or display the form again to the client, now showing the problems with the input.

+## How to add a new Input

+Inputs in the UI-Framework are meant to be extended by new inovative form of enabling inputs by the user.
+To ease the definition of new inputs, we propose several examples in this tutorial walking throught the steps of adding new inputs one by one.

+### Example 1, Basic numeric field Input
+This example describes how the basic numeric input was added

+#### Step 1, define the interface
+As with all UI-Elements, the first step should be to define the interface in the respective [factory](src/UI/Component/Input/Field/Factory.php) class and the [interface](src/UI/Component/Input/Field/numeric.php) of the input itself.
+It is very possible the interface of your new input just extend the existing basic interface of inputs without adding any new specialities.
+This interface MUST be discussed in the JF.

+#### Step 2, Design necessary default constraints and transformation
+You may need new constraints or validation you may want to offer to the ILIAS core the enable other developers to profit from those.
+For our new numeric input, we propsed the "[isNumeric](src/Validation/Constraints/IsNumeric.php)" constraint, which will be quite handy for our new input.

+#### Step 3, Write tests
+Next you should write your tests for the new input (e.g. see [numeric input](tests/UI/Component/Input/Field/NumericInputTest.php)), constraints (see [isNumeric](tests/Validation/Constraints/StandardConstraintsTest.php)) and transformation.

+#### Step 4, Implement the inputs
+Implement the input (e.g. see "[numeric](src/UI/Implementation/Component/Input/Field/Numeric.php)", you may attach your new constraint in the constructor if needed.
+Also, extend the renderer with the logic of [rendering](src/UI/Implementation/Component/Input/Field/Renderer.php) your component.
+You probably also need a new template (e.g. see [tpl.numeric.html](src/UI/templates/default/Input/tpl.numeric.html)).

+#### Step 5, Propose an example
+Finally do not forget to implement an [example](src/UI/examples/Input/Field/Numeric/numeric_inputs.php) showing ot power of your new component.

+### Example 2, Group Field Input
+The steps of adding a new input group are almost the same as adding a new input with the exception that you need to extend the group interface and class instead of the basic input.
+Note that this input group also extends input.
+You may therefore also attach transformations and validations as needed.

+### Example 3, Container Input
+TBD, see the form as example for such a container.